 Good news for small businesses: Consumer appetite to shop locally is strong.
-A recent survey by Yodle, an online marketing company, found that 82 percent of consumers now regularly shop at their neighborhood businesses and 48 percent plan to increase their use of local businesses over the next year.
+A survey by Yodle, an online marketing company based in the US, found that 82 percent of consumers now regularly shop at their neighborhood businesses and 48 percent plan to increase their use of local businesses over the next year.

 Consumers equate local businesses with superior customer service and trustworthiness.
 Ninety-six percent believe local businesses beat big-box stores on personalizing service and 91 percent think they’re more trustworthy and reliable.